liuzihe02/liuzihe02.github.io/README.md

 ### Overleaf Documents

 Most of my documents are written in overleaf.
-We will go through the procedure of converting an overleaf zipped package into GitHub Flavored Markdown.
-Make sure you have an updated version of `pandoc`
+We will go through the procedure of converting an overleaf zipped package into `pandoc` files.
+Make sure you have a `downloads/` working directory stored in the root directory where we will download our zip files, extract them to the relevant `pandoc` files.

 **Step 1: Extract Overleaf ZIP source file**

-> This is assuming we have downloaded the directory to the root directory
+> This is assuming we have downloaded the directory to `downloads/`

 Go to the zip file and extract contents to a directory